hugolu/learn-scala/scala-cookbook/files_and_processes.md

 close in & out
 $ diff 100k 100k.copy
 ```
+> Hope that Scala will support "optional binding" & "implicitly unwrapped optionals" like Swift in the near feature :)

 ## How to Process Every Character in a Text File
 ## How to Process a CSV File